 Leather is a durable and elegant material that is known to last a long time.
 It is, however, a relatively rigid material at times that can prove challenging to work.
 Leather with a higher hardness is more durable.
 A soft leather jacket, on the other hand, is preferable to most people.
-In this regard, we need to figure out how to soften leather jacket without compromising its quality and without damaging it.
+In this regard, we need to figure out how to soften leather jackets without compromising their quality and without damaging them.

 Different types of leather & their stiffness